jordanpapaditsas/okonomi-flavors/README.md

 # Okonomi-Flavors

 ## Description
-A Japanese restaurant homepage made with JavaScript. ( Currently under Development )
+A Japanese restaurant homepage developed with JavaScript and supported with Webpack module bundler. ( Currently under Development )

 ## Live Preview
-( Coming Soon )
+( Currently under Development )

 ## Screenshots Preview

-## Getting Started
-Follow these steps to get the website up and running on your local machine:

-1. Clone this repository: `git clone https://github.com/your-username/okonomi-flavors.git`
-2. Open the `index.html` file in your preferred web browser.
-3. Explore the mechanism of the application.
-4. Customize the content to fit your application's needs.
+( Currently under Development )

 ## Contributing
 All contributions are accepted!
 If you'd like to contribute, please follow these steps: